Skip to Main Content

 Accenture Newsroom: Utilities

-A technology firm’s compilation of commentary on utility regulation and energy advances.
+Accenture is technology firm, and this page is a compilation of commentary on utility regulation and energy advances.

 Energy Bar Association

-Energy market and legal developments from the U.S. and around the world.
+This webpage features news about the energy market in the U.S. and around the world.

 LexBlog: Energy